 Response and engagement rates are flat or trending downwards:

-And rich media such as video is suffering a similar fate:
+And rich media such as that on video ad networks is suffering a similar fate:

 So if engagement and CTRs are largely flat or declining, why is Google so excited about your keeping an eye on this space?